 Without a cezve, you can theoretically make Turkish coffee in a small pot.
 The key is to find something as narrow as possible that will heat gradually without burning or over-extracting the coffee.

-A narrow pot also ensures that you can get the right texture and foam.
+A narrow pot also ensures proper texture and foam.
 Pouring from a pot into a small coffee cup can be difficult.
 So you might consider transferring everything into a measuring cup with a spout before serving into cups.

 Unless you have a particularly small saucepan, the key to making Turkish coffee in a saucepan is brewing enough.
 If you try to make one cup in a medium/large pan, it will not work.
 So aim for at least four servings if using a pan.
 Scoop out the foam first and transfer it to a measuring cup to avoid spills.